 - Fruits Basket: Done at the beach, and Tohru talks about how she used to do it with her mom.

 - Full Metal Panic?
 Fumoffu: Sousuke's classmates try to set this up for him.
-He marches off some distance away, discards the wooden stick, and blows the watermelon away with a shotgun, hitting it dead on but Comically Missing the Point.
-As in, he not only complains that it's too simple, he also sprays Kaname with watermelon juice even though she chose her swimsuit specifically to show off to him.
+He marches off some distance away, discards the wooden stick, and blows the watermelon away with a shotgun, hitting it dead on... but too bad it was the one sitting next to Kaname, spraying her with watermelon juice even though she chose her swimsuit specifically to show off to him.
 She's not amused.

 - Lucky Star: Konata mentions that only rich people would want to spend the money to do this, but rich people aren't usually the sort who would do it anyway.
 Sure enough, rich girl Miyuki's never done it.
 Konata also directly refers to the Fumoffu example above.

 - Mahoraba: Tamami ignores the shouted directions, walks right to the watermelon, and slices it neatly (using a wooden bokken) into quarters.